Guide to Valencia

 Valencia is perhaps best known as the birthplace of paella but is also a coastal region where you’ll find some of the best (and busiest) beaches in all of Spain.

 Valencia is also home to magnificent mountains and vast tracts of virgin territory largely overlooked by the millions of foreign visitors who choose this Eastern region of Spain as their preferred holiday destination.
-The city of Valencia, Spain's third largest city is the capital of the autonomous region of Valencia.
-The Valencian region consists of three provinces – Castellon in the North, Valencia province in the centre and Alicante in the South.
+The city of Valencia, Spain’s third largest city is the capital of the autonomous region of Valencia.
+The Valencian region consists of three provinces – Castellon in the North, Valencia province in the center and Alicante in the South.

 As you pass through the city of Valencia on the A7 motorway which links it with Alicante all you see is an ugly urban sprawl which conceals the many treasures of the city centre and its immediate environs.
 This may explain why, in the past, many beach-bound tourists never gave the city a second glance – until the development of the fabulous new City of Arts and Science which has put Valencia firmly on the world map.